Winter gardening jobs and garden tasks

 It’s common to think that after November, the garden is ‘put to bed for winter’ and that there are few winter gardening jobs and generally, not much going on.
 When you’re a professional gardener, people often comment, ‘It must be quiet for you now…’ No, the quietest time for gardening at Ham House Garden is August, not December.
 Christmas arrives and we gardeners need a good rest.

-Winter gardening jobs for December
+Winter gardening jobs

 Think about your outside seating

-This December, both at home and at work, I’ve been creating places to sit outside through winter.
+Both at home and at work, I’ve been creating places to sit outside through winter.
 It’s not something I have spent that much time pondering before, but this year it’s important.
 What’s genuinely surprising is how many different spots in the garden capture warm(-ish) winter sun.
 You might need to identify the sunniest place for morning coffee and another for afternoon tea but it’s worth it and it feels like a discovery, even if you’ve had your garden for years.

 Re-assess your winter garden